GomesLuis479/react-native-youtube-iframe/doc/readme.md

 Starts the playlist from the given index
 **Works only if the playlist is a list of video IDs.**

+## GDPR

+**_Boolean_**

+Flag to use a GDPR compliant player with host as https://www.youtube-nocookie.com

+Defaults to false and uses https://www.youtube.com as host

 ## play